 “The use and maintenance of fixed anchors in Wilderness is, and always has been, prohibited by the Wilderness Act’s ban on “installations.”
 (Paragraph 2)

 This is not factual.
-This issue has been discussed for decades by park and forest service employees and attorneys.
+This issue has been discussed for decades by park and forest service employees, attorneys and the public.
 I specifically recall commenting on it in 1999.
-Climbing hardware has never achieved the Wilderness Act definition of an “installation” and is not in the acts definition for installation.
+Climbing hardware has never achieved the Wilderness Act definition of an “installation” and is not in the act’s definition of an installation.
 To imply that it is in the definition and is prohibited is misleading and not true.
 Since this is the basis for their entire remaining letter, it puts in question the rest of their “facts.”

 Misleading quote 2: